Getting A Visa

 - Verification of Enrollment Letter (provided by your home school).
 This must state that you are a current student and when you are expected to graduate.
 Usually the registrar’s office will provide this official letter with their seal (2 copies).
 If you are attending our Post-Baccalaureate Program, you may submit a photocopy of your undergraduate diploma instead of the Verification of Enrollment letter.

 - Notarized photocopy of your Student ID and your Driver’s License (this provides proof of the consulate's jurisdiction)

-- Proof of insurance coverage required by the Italian Consulate, OR Two Notarized copies of the Affidavit of Insurance (see the Downloads section of this website) if accepted by your jurisdictional consulate.
+- Proof of insurance coverage required by the Italian Consulate, OR Two Notarized copies of the Affidavit of Insurance (see the Admitted Students section of this website) if accepted by your jurisdictional consulate.

 - Official transcript from your home university (only for the New York Italian Consulate).

-- Two notarized and completed Financial Support Letters to be completed by the person who is financially responsible for you (see the Downloads section of this website).
+- Two notarized and completed Financial Support Letters to be completed by the person who is financially responsible for you (see the Admitted Students section of this website).

 - Your flight itinerary